 This state park was named after Robert Straub, a former Oregon Governor who was a strong supporter of conservation of natural resources, and the Oregon Beach Law.

-Bob Straub State Park provides access to a sandy beach, has restrooms, and is a great spot to explore the Nestucca sand spit.
-There’s a county parking lot next to the park, which costs $4 to park in.
+Bob Straub State Park near the small town of Pacific City provides access to a sandy beach, has restrooms, and is a great spot to explore the Nestucca sand spit.
+There's a county parking lot next to the park, which costs $4 to park in.
 There are also restrooms available at the park.

 Experience The Thrill Of Fishing The Waterways Of Pacific City